-Student ambassadors work with our outreach teams to lead and support the delivery of a variety of educational activities with young people aged 11-18 years of age.
-They also represent the university at open days, UCAS fairs and other public events.
+Student ambassadors work with our outreach teams to lead and support the delivery of a variety of educational activities with young people aged 11-18 years old.
+They also represent the University at open days, UCAS fairs and other public events.

 Our ambassadors share their experiences of what it's like to study at university with young people, prospective students, families and teachers in a number of ways:

 Student ambassadors talk about their progression to higher education and the challenges associated with this.
 They hold talks on topics such as: